harveshvaran/ftp82_laptop/admin/SETUP.md

 # Week #1 Day #1
   * Go to https://github.com/orgs/HexaInnovLab/people, and click "Invite Member" and add them to the FTPnn team.

------ To be reviewed ---------

 ## Setup Jira

 The users are added by invite: Site Administration/User Management.
-Use the hexaware email address, the UI already selects the hexawareid as the username.
+Use the hexaware email address

-Create a "FTP" group and add all the users from the ftp program.
+Create a "FTP" group and invite all the users from the ftp program.

 Create a project, with shared configuration w/ StationMaster.
 Create a scrum board, fix the swimlanes and filters, and create the epics.
 Give developer access to FTP group.